Bob Saum has served as a Board member of Domus Pacis Family Respite since 2017.

 Bob is able to live out his passion for international development through his career at The World Bank.
-Currently, he is the Director of Regional Integration and Partnerships in the South Asia Region.
-Early in 2017, he moved back from Kabul, Afghanistan after four and a half years as The World Bank's Country Director for Afghanistan.
+Currently, he is the Director of Standards, Procurement and Financial Management Officer, leading the World Bank's environmental and social standards.
+He was the Director of Integration and Partnerships in the South Asia Region after moving back in 2017 from Kabul, Afghanistan after four and a half years as The World Bank's Country Director for Afghanistan.
 Since joining The World Bank in 1998, he also served as Country Director for Bhutan, was Adviser to the Managing Director and led teams to improve government accountability.

 Previously, Bob lived in Pakistan, Nigeria, Zimbabwe, Kenya and East Jerusalem, working for nonprofit organizations (Mercy Corps and the Lutheran World Federation) focused on refugee and relief operations and rural development.
 In East Jerusalem, he spent a year as the Acting Administrator of the 100-bed Augusta Victoria Hospital, which serves Palestinians.
 He is a Certified Public Accountant (CPA) and Certified Management Accountant (CMA), having started his career with Ernst & Young, in the US and London.

 Bob’s first involvement with DPFR was offering his house in Keystone, Colorado for use by DPFR families.
 He saw this as a perfect opportunity to share his love of the mountains and the myriad of outdoor activities available with those who could benefit from a respite in the natural beauty of Summit County.